willyvaessen/100DaysofCode/README.md

 Quite happy with the result so far today.
 The mobile version looks like this now:
 ![about-me-mobile.png](20230805_Day5%2Fassets%2Fabout-me-mobile.png)

-Of course it's nowhere near finished, but it's a great start as far as I'm concerned.
+Of course, it's nowhere near finished, but it's a great start as far as I'm concerned.